Fresh measures will help Ukrainians seek refuge in UK, Defence Secretary hints

 – BP shares dropped sharply after the company announced it is selling its £10 billion stake in oil producer Rosneft, which it co-owns with the Kremlin, after pressure from the Government.

-– The Football Association said England will not play Russia for the foreseeable future, while Fifa said all Russia’s matches must be played in neutral countries without supporters.

-During a call on Saturday, Boris Johnson told Ukrainian President Volodymyr Zelensky that Britain will do all it can to get more arms to his military.
+During a call on Saturday, Boris Johnson told Mr Zelensky that Britain will do all it can to get more arms to his military.

 Mr Zelensky warned the Prime Minister that the next 24 hours will be a “crucial period” for Ukraine as his army puts up a fierce resistance against invading forces.